Makeshift/docker-nginx-alpine-amplify/Readme.md

 NO_AGENT_LOGS=true
 ```

-### Done!
+### Done

 Once set up, you can then head to the [Amplify dashboard](https://amplify.nginx.com/overview/) and within a few minutes you should start seeing stats!

 ## Modifying Config

 See `nginx.conf.example` in this repo for a full example, which is bundled by default into the container at `/etc/nginx/nginx.conf`.

 This example file can be easily overwritten by extending this container: